Exactly solvable pairing models in two dimensions: Examples and a quantum phase transition

 of $G\eta _{\pi }^{\dagger }\eta _{\pi }$ ( $G=-U/L$ is used) and the single-particle energies $E_{\pi }(N)$ given by $\bar{h}=-2\epsilon \sum_{k}\cos k(n_{k\uparrow }-n_{k\downarrow })$.
 The energy before half-filling is

 where $a=2\pi /L$ and $N=4K$ since $\bar{h}$ has four-fold degeneracy.
 The total energy at half filling is $E_{s}(L)\approx -2\epsilon L/\pi $.
 After half-fill it becomes

 where $(N-L)=4K$.
 Numerical calculation shows that when $U/\epsilon $ is small, $\bar{h}$ is dominate in the ground state competition, where spins arranges themselves up and down such that the total magnetization is always zero for $N=4K$.
-I will call this state as MZ independent-particle state or MZ state.
+We will call this state as MZ independent-particle state or MZ state.
 For big values of $U/\epsilon $, the $\pi $ pair (or $d$-wave pair) correlation $G\eta _{\pi }^{\dagger }\eta _{\pi }$ becomes dominate.
-The ground state therefore is in $\eta _{\pi }^{\dagger }$ ''condensation'',
+The ground state therefore is in an $\eta _{\pi }^{\dagger }$ condensate,